+A. Under the OAA, the department's cabinet secretary is mandated to select the state ombudsman.
+In upholding this responsibility, he or she shall ensure that the state ombudsman meets minimum qualifications, which shall include, but not be limited to, demonstrated expertise in:

+(1) long-term services and supports or other direct services for older adults or individuals with disabilities;

+- (2) consumer-oriented public policy advocacy; - (3) satisfactorily complete the applicable training requirements set forth below.

+B. To be qualified to act as a facility ombudsman, an individual must:

+(1) demonstrate the capability to carry out the responsibilities of a facility ombudsman;

+(2) participate in and complete all sections of the standard new volunteer training, as be SLTCO: and prescribed by the SLTCO; and

-- A. Under the OAA, the Department's cabinet secretary is mandated to select the state ombudsman.
-In upholding this responsibility, he or she shall ensure that the state ombudsman meets minimum qualifications, which shall include, but not be limited to, demonstrated expertise in: - (1) Long-term services and supports or other direct services for older adults or individuals with disabilities; - (2) Consumer-oriented public policy advocacy; - (3) Leadership and program management skills; - (4) Negotiation and problem resolution skills; and - (5) Any other qualifications that the Department's cabinet secretary deems necessary for the state ombudsman to fulfill his or her responsibility to assist residents of long-term care facilities in the assertion of their civil and human rights, including, but not limited to, supervisory and budget experience. - B. The state ombudsman certifies an individual as an ombudsman to participate in the Program, to represent the Office, and for other purposes in support of the Program.
+- (3) leadership and program management skills; - (4) Negotiation and problem resolution skills; and

+(5) any other qualifications that the department's cabinet secretary deems necessary for the state ombudsman to fulfill his or her responsibility to assist residents of long-term care facilities in the assertion of their civil and human rights, including, but not limited to, supervisory and budget experience.

+C. The state ombudsman certifies an individual as an ombudsman to participate in the program, to represent the office, and for other purposes in support of the program.
 An individual may be certified as an ombudsman for limited purposes, depending on the degree of certification given and the role such individual assumes.
 The state ombudsman or his or her designee may undertake such investigations and require from the applicant such references as he or she reasonably deems necessary.

-9.2.19.13 ADDITIONAL REQUIREMENTS: [RESERVED]
+9.2.19.13 ADDITIONAL REQUIREMENTS: In order to be certified as a facility ombudsman, an individual must (in addition to meeting the qualifications set forth in Section 12 above) complete an evaluation period of between three and six months after placement in a facility, during which the individual:

+- A. visits an assigned facility or facilities regularly; - B. submits regular monthly reports;

+C. submits appropriately written complaints, or successfully completes part II of the ombudsman certification exam;

+- D. is responsive to the needs and concerns of long term care facility residents; and - E. is evaluated in the field by the supervising regional coordinator;

+F. a new facility ombudsman who has met the qualifications for facility ombudsman set forth in Section 12 above may be provisionally certified as a facility ombudsman for and during the three to six month evaluation period.
+A provisionally certified facility ombudsman enjoys all of the duties and protections of a long-term care ombudsman under the New Mexico Long Term Care Ombudsman Act;

+G. any person certified as a regional coordinator or other SLTCOP staff with programmatic responsibilities will be deemed certified as a facility ombudsman as well, with all the privileges and protections of a facility ombudsman under these regulations and the New Mexico Long Term Care Ombudsman Act.
+SLTCOP staff with programmatic responsibilities may be provisionally certified during the first year of employment;

+H. the director of the SAOA and deputy directors of the SAOA shall each be certified to act with the authority of a regional coordinator upon completion of the standard new volunteer training program.
+[9.2.19.13 NMAC - Rp, 9.2.19.13 NMAC, 12/29/17]